Recommended Dev-Boards for Deauther

 The NodeMCU board is probably the most popular ESP8266 development board.
 It's cheap, widely available, uses the ESP12 module, and has pre-soldered header pins - which come in handy when using a breadboard.

 The original NodeMCU (as seen in the picture above) uses a CP2102 USB serial chip.
-The NodeMCU V3 is different because it uses the CH340 chip and is smaller.
+The NodeMCU V3 is slightly bigger and uses the CH340 chip.
 However, both versions work the same.
-NodeMCU V3 is not better in any way.
-It's only bigger.

 Do not buy an ESP32 version if you're planning to build a deauther.
 You'll need an ESP8266!